 The dance program offers a comprehensive performance oriented B.F.A. and an interdisciplinary master’s degree with a focus on dance and two additional subject areas.
 The B.F.A. program is committed to the development of professional quality, well-rounded dancers capable of performing a wide variety of choreographic idioms and styles.

 The program is under the direction of Leslie E. Williams.
-Additional faculty include Associate Professor Edward Truitt and part time instructor Crystal Bertrand.
+Additional faculty include Associate Professor Edward Truitt and instructor Crystal Bertrand.
 Read more about our faculty.

 About the Dance Program

 The dance program at WTAMU has a strong commitment to national/international exposure, bringing exceptional guest artists as teachers, performers, and/or choreographers from around the world and attending/performing at international festivals.
 Recent guest artists include Rogelio Lopez (USA), Mindy Copeland (USA), Steven D. Norman (USA), Konstantin Karin(Russia/Finland), Stevan Novakovich (Serbia), Natalie Kasparova (Russia), Arkadiy Orohovsky (Ukraine), Todd Fox and Christina Fagundes (USA), Bill Young (USA), Waylon Anderson (USA), Adrienne Clancy (USA), Mia Cunningham (USA), Mark Lanham (USA) and Bill de Young (USA).